How to become an egg donor? What is an egg donor? How does egg donation work?

 - Undergo various tests that relate to mental health, sexually transmitted diseases, genetic history and medical history.

+If any part of the egg donor assessment reveals risk of a genetic or transmissible disease, you will not be eligible to become an egg donor.
 Qualifying egg donors will miss at least a week of work for consultations, medical exams and the egg recovery process.

 2 Main steps of the egg donation process: how does egg donation work?